David2liu/Floorplan-Reconstruction-Dataset/README.md

 **3.** The dataset is categorized into three series: easy, middle, and hard.
 Each category corresponds to varying scene sizes and complexities.

 **4.** The Mid360 LiDAR has been installed on the Unitree Go2 to facilitate data collection.
 The LiDAR and the ground are inclined at a tilt angle of $13^\circ$, consequently, the input point cloud is adjusted to align with the gravitational direction through transformation.
+\item This paper presents a publicly accessible dataset specifically designed for floorplan reconstruction in large-scale indoor GPS-denied environments, comprising six sequences.
+The sequences are organized into three categories—easy, middle, and hard—to address diverse scenario requirements.
+Furthermore, the dataset was gathered in  roughcast rooms featuring few obstacles and is accompanied by corresponding CAD data, which aids in the quantitative analysis of the floorplan reconstruction.